lightninglabs/lightning-terminal/README.md

   --faraday.min_monitored=48h
 ```

-You can also store the configuration in a persistent 'lnd.conf' file so you do not need to type in the command line arguments every time you start the server.
-Just remember to use the `lnd.` prefix.
+You can also store the configuration in a persistent `lnd.conf` file so you do not need to type in the command line arguments every time you start the server.
+Just remember to use the appropriate prefixes as necessary.

 Example `lnd.conf`: